It’s been nearly a year since I first introduced grass-fed collagen to my daily routine.

 I’ve openly shared my struggle with acne on the blog, including how I cleared my acne naturally and my super simple beauty routine using goat milk soap (because truly, that’s all my skin can tolerate).

 But adding collagen to my diet has been a game changer.

 Before collagen, I’d still deal with break-outs on my arms and upper back year-round.
 My face would break out monthly, according to my cycle.
 It wasn’t fun, and sometimes quite embarrassing.

 After collagen though, my breakouts are few and far between.
 If I get a pimple on my face, it’s barely noticeable and it goes away really fast.
 The breakouts on my shoulders are so rare now, that I’m actually surprised when they happen.
 Before, I just expected them.

-Go figure – according to this article, 70% of our skin is comprised of collagen.
+Go figure, 70% of our skin is comprised of collagen.
 And this article explains that taking collagen orally for 8 weeks showed a “statistically significant improvement” in skin elasticity!